LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Insulin testing may be ordered with glucose and C-peptide tests.
 Insulin levels are also sometimes used in conjunction with the glucose tolerance test (GTT).
 In this situation, blood glucose and insulin levels are measured at pre-established time intervals to evaluate insulin resistance.

-Insulin levels are most frequently ordered following a low glucose and/or when someone has acute or chronic symptoms of low blood glucose (hypoglycemia) caused by, for example, an insulinoma.
+Insulin levels are most frequently ordered following a low blood glucose test result and/or when someone has acute or chronic symptoms of low blood glucose (hypoglycemia) caused by, for example, an insulinoma.
 Symptoms of hypoglycemia may include:

 These symptoms may indicate low blood glucose but may also be seen with other conditions.

 An insulin test may also be done when an individual has or is suspected of having insulin resistance.
-This may include people with type 2 diabetes, polycystic ovarian syndrome (PCOS), prediabetes or heart disease, or metabolic syndrome.
+This may include people with type 2 diabetes, polycystic ovary syndrome (PCOS), prediabetes, acanthosis nigricans, heart disease, or metabolic syndrome.

-A health practitioner also may order insulin and C-peptide tests after an insulinoma has been successfully removed to verify the effectiveness of treatment and then order the tests periodically to monitor for recurrence.
+A healthcare practitioner also may order insulin and C-peptide tests after an insulinoma has been successfully removed to verify the effectiveness of treatment and then order the tests periodically to monitor for recurrence.

 Periodic testing may also be used to monitor the success of an islet cell transplant by measuring the insulin-producing capacity of the transplant.